 The dicing knife on your food processor can be used if you need to cut up fruits or vegetables into smaller pieces, such as for stir-fry or shepherd’s pie.
 Put the ingredients into a bowl of your food processor.
 Process until you achieve the desired consistency.
 For smaller pieces, pulse between 10 and 15 times.
 Longer pulses will produce more significant pieces.
 This type of food processor blade can be dangerous if not handled properly.

 French Fry Cone-Shaped Blade

 This French fry-shaped food processor blade has a cone at one end.
-It allows you to create perfect French fries and other spiraled foods.
-This blade makes it much easier than the spiralizer or knife to make healthy French fries and other spiraled vegetables.
+It allows you to create perfect French fries and other spiralled foods.
+This blade makes it much easier than the spiralizer or knife to make healthy French fries and other spiralled vegetables.
 This food processing blade must work properly if the food is not kept in line with its cone.

 Whipping Disc Blade